LitiumAB/Education/Developer Education/Tasks/Installation/README.md

     //"launchUrl": "{Scheme}://{ServiceHost}:{ServicePort}",
     "launchUrl": "{Scheme}://bookstore.localtest.me:{ServicePort}",
     ```

+## Add license

+Select one of the options below to add your License to the installation:

+- Add your `license.json`-file to the root of the Mvc-project
+- OR set as environment variable in the application container.
+    - Open the `license.json`-file and copy the license token value
+    - In the `Dockerfile` in Visual Studio add the line below at line 7, right after the `"EXPOSE 443"`-line
+        ```PowerShell
+        ENV Litium__License="eyJhbGciOiJSUzI1N...3RXeGMjZL05w"
+        ```
+        You can find a modified `Dockerfile` in the [`_Resources_-folder](Resources/Dockerfile)

 ## Build and run
 1. Right-click on the project `Litium.Accelerator.Mvc` and select **Set as startup project**